bluejoe2008/spark-http-stream/README.md

 	val server = HttpStreamServer.start("/xxxx", 8080);

-when you request `http://localhost:8080/xxxx`, the `HttpStreamServlet` will use an embeded `ActionsHandler` to parse your request message, perform certain action(`fecthSchema`, `fetchStream`, etc), and return response message.
+when `http://localhost:8080/xxxx` is requested, the `HttpStreamServlet` will use an embeded `ActionsHandler` to parse request message, perform certain action(`fecthSchema`, `fetchStream`, etc), and return response message.

 by default, an `NullActionsHandler` is provided to the `HttpStreamServer`.
 It can be replaced with a `MemoryBufferAsReceiver`: